Coopydood/ultimate-macOS-KVM/README.md

 While I am the creator of these automation/ease-of-use scripts, this project is not possible without both the prior and current works of some very talented people.
 Although, the testing done voluntarily (no, really) by my very best online friends cannot be overstated either and so they're in here too.
 Hi guys.
 - **[Dortania](https://github.com/Dortania)** 》 Extensive documentation and Hackintosh development
 - **[Kholia](https://github.com/kholia)** 》 Development of scripts and documentation. ultimate-macOS-KVM is intended as an extension to [OSX-KVM](https://github.com/kholia/OSX-KVM).
 - **[thenickdude](https://github.com/thenickdude)** 》 Personal support throughout my KVM misadventures and countless community contribs.
-Cheers man.
+Cheers.
 - **[vu1tur](to@vu1tur.eu.org)** 》 Open source dmg to img conversion tool; used and bundled by this project.
 - **[Eversiege](https://github.com/eversiege)** 》 Support and testing, та мій улюблений українець.
 - **[CyberneticSquid](https://github.com/cyberneticsquid)** 》 Testing for me at stupid-o'-clock because he's a cool Aussie.